LITH002/LITH002/README.md

-- 👋 Hi, I’m @LITH002
+- Hey, It's Lithmi over here👋
-- 👀 I’m interested in Python language
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning the related competencies
 - 📫 You can reach me through this account

 <!---